Nong Khiaw - The Complete Guide

 The restaurant also serves pizza, pasta dishes, burgers and fresh baked goods.
 If you’re enjoying a morning coffee at Home Coffee, you’ll frequently be able to see the owner making today’s batch of dough.

-Where to Have a Drink - Nightlife in Nong Khiaw
+Where to have a drink - Nightlife in Nong Khiaw

-Hive Bar - Map Link
+Hive Bar

-Set a short walk (15 minutes) outside of town, just before the entrance to the Sleeping Lady viewpoint is the Happy Bar.
+Set a short walk (15 minutes) outside of town, just before the entrance to the Sleeping Lady viewpoint is the Hive Bar.
 You will see signs for it all over town, in the reggae bar colours of yellow, green and red.

-The Hive bar has great vibes, with a very laid back atmosphere, chilled out music, comfy seats and a very friendly owner.
+The Hive Bar has great vibes, with a very laid back atmosphere, chilled out music, comfy seats and a very friendly owner.
 There are no set opening or closing times for the bar, in fact as you come into the bar, you’ll see written on a wall in colourful letters a phone number to call if the owner is not there to serve you a drink!

 The bar also does fantastic food.
 We ate here a couple of times and the portions were generous and the food freshly cooked by the owner's wife.
 The spring rolls look comparatively expensive on the menu, but are well worth it.
 A towering plate full of perfectly crisp, deep fried rice paper spring rolls paired excellently with a bottle of cold beer Laos.
 Also worth mentioning was their fried chicken and ginger which was delicious.